-Subsection I: Social Work, Problem Definition and Agenda Setting;
+Part One: Social Work, Problem Definition and Agenda Setting

-Italian social workers’ voices: from a pilot anti-poverty intervention to a national policy ~ Matteo D’Emilione, Giovannina Assunta Giuliano, Paolo Raciti, Paloma Vivaldi Vera ;
+Italian Social Workers Voices: from a Pilot Anti-Poverty Intervention to a National Policy ~ Matteo D’Emilione, Giovannina Assunta Giuliano, Paolo Raciti and Paloma Vivaldi Vera

-Subsection II: Organised Social Work Interests in Policy Formulation and Decision Making;
+Part Two: Social Work Interests in Policy Formulation and Decision Making

-Social reform in the United States: lessons from the Progressive Era ~ Francisco Branco;
+Social Reform in the US: Lessons from the Progressive Era ~ Francisco Branco

 Social Work Academia and Social Policy in Israel: On the Role of Social Work Academics in the Policy Process ~ Idit Weiss-Gal and John Gal

 Social Workers’ Collective Policy Practice in Times of Austerity.
 Italy and Spain

 Social Policy and Welfare Movements ‘from below’: The Social Work Action Network (SWAN) in the UK ~ Rich Moth and Michael Lavalette

 Policy Work and the Ethics of Obedience and Resistance: Perspectives from Britain and beyond ~ Tony Evans